 When investing, we favour dialogue over exclusion

 We take our responsibilities as a shareholder seriously, which means exercising our voting rights and seeking dialogue with companies that commit systematic or serious violations of PUBLICA’s normative basis.
-We screen the portfolio twice a year to identify such companies.
+We screen the portfolio once a year to identify such companies.
 The dialogue, which aims to persuade them to improve their conduct, is carried out on our behalf by external partners.
 If a company is unwilling to change its conduct, or is unable to because of the business it is involved in, we sell our shares or investments in it.

 We exclude the following from our portfolios because they violate the normative basis or present too much of a risk:

 - manufacturers of controversial weapons (anti-personnel mines, cluster munitions and nuclear weapons)

 - companies with which an extended dialogue has proved fruitless or with which no dialogue was possible

 - companies that produce coal or generate electricity from coal, with the exception of companies with which PUBLICA is engaging in dialogue or that have a credible coal exit plan in place.